 We have an excellent student support system at St Cuthbert's to support you throughout your time as a postgraduate at Durham University.
 The support you receive from the college comes from a number of sources and is available to all members whether you live in college or live out.
 This includes:

-- Student Support via the Vice Principal/ Senior Tutor with the support of an Assistant Senior Tutor and a student-run welfare team.
+- Student Support via the Assistant Principal (Student Support) and a student-run welfare team.

 - An innovative Student Development and Employability Programme